srikanth235/benchllama/README.md

 # 🔑 Key points

 Benchllama helps with benchmarking your local LLMs.
 Currently, it <u>only supports benchmarking models served via Ollama</u>.
 By default, it pulls [`bigcode/humanevalpack`](https://huggingface.co/datasets/bigcode/humanevalpack) from HuggingFace.
-There is an out of box support for evaluating code autocompletion models (you need to use `--eval` flag for triggering this).
+There is out-of-box support for evaluating code coding models (you need to use `--eval` flag for triggering this).
 Currently, it supports the following languages: Python, JavaScript, Java, Go, C++.
-You can also bring your own dataset (see this [example](https://github.com/srikanth235/benchllama/tree/master/examples) for helping you with creating one) by specifying the path to it in `--dataset` flag.
+You can also bring your dataset (see this [example](https://github.com/srikanth235/benchllama/tree/master/examples) to help you with creating one) by specifying the path to it in the `--dataset` flag.

 # 📜 Background

 With the explosion of open source LLMs and toolbox to further customize these models like [Modelfiles](https://github.com/ollama/ollama/blob/main/docs/modelfile.md), [Mergekit](https://github.com/arcee-ai/mergekit), [LoRA](https://github.com/microsoft/LoRA) etc, it can be daunting to end users to choose the right LLM.
 From our experience with running local LLMs, the two key metrics that matter are performance and quality of responses.
-We created a simple CLI tool that enables the users to pick right LLM by evaluating them across these two parameters.
+We created a simple CLI tool that enables the users to pick the right LLM by evaluating them across these two parameters.

-Given our experience in coding LLMs, we felt it would be useful to add out-of-box support for calculating `pass@k` for autocompletion models.
+Given our experience in coding LLMs, we felt it would be useful to add out-of-box support for calculating `pass@k` for coding models.
 In case, if you are into coding LLMs, please checkout our related project i.e **Privy** ([github repo](https://github.com/srikanth235/privy), [vscode link](https://marketplace.visualstudio.com/items?itemName=privy.privy-vscode), [openvsx link](https://open-vsx.org/extension/Privy/privy-vscode)).

 # ✨ Features